rexresearch

 is formed with a root compartment for a plant.
 The plates have a

-of holding a body of liquid.
-A float apparatus is used to maintain
+capable of holding a body of liquid.
+A float apparatus is used

-a tray placed within the trough.
-The tray is interfitted with a
+and a tray placed within the trough.
+The tray is interfitted

-lid and has spaced openings serving as growing stations.
-A
+with a lid and has spaced openings serving as growing stations.

 solution by capillary action.